nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * You can remove all the person’s tags by typing t/ without specifying any tags after it.

+Examples:
-Examples: `edit i/T0012345A p/91234567 e/johndoe@example.com`.Edits the phone number and email address of the patient with NRIC T0012345A to be 91234567 and johndoe@example.com respectively
+* `edit i/T0012345A p/91234567 e/johndoe@example.com` edit the phone number and email address of the patient with NRIC T0012345A to be 91234567 and johndoe@example.com respectively

 ### Deleting a person: `delete`